 Are you forever beating yourself up about how ‘unhealthy’ your lifestyle is?
 Fortunately, as a society, we have become increasingly aware of our health and how our lifestyle choices are impacting our overall well-being.
-However, despite our newfound awareness of the many dangers lurking in our exercise, food, drinking and smoking choices, there seems to have been no significant improvement in our nation’s general health statistics.
+However, despite our newfound awareness of the many dangers lurking in our exercise, food, drinking, and smoking choices, there seems to have been no significant improvement in our nation’s general health statistics.

 So why is this?
-Why is it that although every other person we know has gym membership/drinks green juices/is an expert yogi, society as a whole is none the healthier?
+Why is it that although every other person we know has a gym membership/drinks green juices/is an expert yogi, society as a whole is none the healthier?
 We all seem to know how to live healthier lives and make better life choices, but seemingly none the better for it.

 The possible reason?
 That there are factors contributing to our health, bigger and more important than exercise, our diet or our drinking habits… Shocking but true!

-Doctors are right in promoting good health through modern medicine and a healthy lifestyle, which can both be essential to a happy and long-life.
+Doctors are right in promoting good health through modern medicine and a healthy lifestyle, which can both be essential to a happy and long life.
 But is there more to our health than our doctors are telling us?

-Those who have come to understand the power within them and the universal Law Of Attraction are already aware of how our emotional and spiritual wellbeing impacts on our happiness.
-But what many people often forget is how they can also impact on our physical health.
+Those who have come to understand the power within them and the universal Law Of Attraction are already aware of how our emotional and spiritual wellbeing impacts our happiness.
+But what many people often forget is how they can also impact our physical health.

 Many often express their confusion and frustration at the seeming ‘randomness’ of disease and ill health.